therealsid19/therealsid19/README.md

 I'm a **third-year Computer Science student** at **McMaster University** and an aspiring **Software Engineer**.
 I have a passion for technology and software development, and I'm always eager to learn and explore new ideas.

-In my free time, you’ll find me at the gym, biking through scenic trails, or running to clear my mind and stay active.
+In my free time, I enjoy going the gym, biking through scenic trails, and running to clear my mind and stay active.

 ## 🛠️ Skills